 Reid DeSpiegelaere, English, history, and political science, is leading a startup in connection with United Way in Phoenix, AZ. more

-Katie Czapanskiy, philosophy and political science, is a law student at Marquette University Law School. more
+Katie Czapanskiy, philosophy and political science, is an attorney at Human Rights First. more

 Theodore Wheeler, English, is a fiction writer and legal reporter in Omaha, Nebraska. more